Teaching

 Courses

-PMB 3212/5212 Fungi: A Kingdom of Their Own (each Spring; 3 credits)
+PMB 3212/5212 Fungi: A Kingdom of Their Own (each Fall; 3 credits)

 As a ‘dual-listed’ course, the expectations for graduate students will not be for more work – it will be for different work.
 Undergraduate students will be assigned to do an ‘Environment Theme’ paper and ‘lightning’ presentation on the human dimensions of bioremediation.
 Bioremediation is the process of using organisms, in our case fungi, to detoxify or otherwise remediate environmental contamination.
 This seems like a noble cause, but as the students will explore, there are human dimensions that create a dilemma – bioremediation offers a valuable route to decrease pollution but also a justification to industry to create more, not less pollution, with the assumption that clean-up is reliable.
 This is called the ‘band aid’ effect by some, and ‘enabling science’ by others.
 Students will explore organismal, environmental, industry, regulatory and citizen perspectives in framing a bioremediation case study.
 Graduate students will be assigned a paper/presentation project requiring deeper synthesis in fungal research.
 Specifically, graduate students will use a ‘Question Framing’ project to create a knowledge gap in the scientific literature using two contrasting studies in a similar system, and then fill the gap with a logical, feasible design.
 They will present a longer ‘thunder’ presentation to pitch their logic and design as if going in front of a funding panel.
 This assignment has proven a useful process for graduate students in their first coursework-heavy years to simplify the literature searching they are inevitably doing for their own research.
 The outcome is a straightforward, logic-based white paper pitch that can successfully facilitate students in design phase.